aburousan/azaz/Pages/Physics/blogs/special_func_gen1.md

 1. Start with $P_0(x) = 1$.
 Then using eqn-\eqref{first1} we have $$a_{10} = -\frac{I_1}{I_0} = 0$$.
 2. Then, $P_1(x) = A_1x$.
 We set the normalization $A_1 = 1$, this gives us $P_1(x) = x$.
 3. For the next one we get $a_{21}=0$ and $a_{20} = -1/3$.
 Again taking $A_2 = 1$ gives $P_2(x) = -1/3 + x^2$.
  We can go as long as we want.
-This are exactly \col{red}{Legendre Polynomials}.\\
+This are exactly **\col{red}{Legendre Polynomials}**.\\
  It should be noted that we have not taken proper normalization.
-We can certainly do that.
-To do that just choose the coefficients such that the sum of them is $1$.
+Here roughly we will find them by choosing the coefficients such that the sum of them is $1$(This doesn't always works.
+Here I am just being lazy.
+To get the proper ones just take the inner product eqn-\eqref{inn_eq_con} & set it to $1$).

  As an example, coefficients of $P_2(x)$ are $1$ and $-1/3$.
 Multiply by a factor of $\alpha$ and solve such that the sum of all the coefficient is $1$.
 This is $\alpha + (-\frac{\alpha}{3}) = 1$ which gives $\alpha = 3/2$.
 This gives $P_2(x) = \frac{1}{2}(3x^2-1)$.